Alexej Von Jawlensky Biography | Oil Paintings

 3-13-1864 Torzhok, RUS – 3-15-1941 Wiesbaden, GERBack to Artist IndexView Artists Paintings

-Free to pursue his artistic vision, he moved to Munich in 1894, where he studied in the private school of Anton Ažbe.
+Free of financial worries to pursue his artistic vision, he moved to Munich in 1894 at the age of twenty, where he studied in the private school of Anton Ažbe.
 In 1905 Alexej von Jawlensky visited Ferdinand Hodler, and two years later he began his long friendship with Jan Verkade and met Paul Sérusier.
-Together, Verkade and Sérusier transmitted to Jawlensky both practical and theoretical elements of the work of the Nabis, and Synthetist principles of art.
+Together, Verkade and Sérusier transmitted to Jawlensky both pragmatic and hypothetical components elements of the work of the Nabis and Synthetist principles of art.

 His travels in Europe and especially France introduced Jawlensky to the modern art developments.
 In 1907 he met Henri Matisse in Paris and worked for a short time in his art studio.
 After his return to Munich, he met Paul Klee, Wassily Kandinsky, and various other Russian ex-patriot artists.
 During this time, his art became more brightly colored and started to become more abstract and simplified.
 He joined the group Der Blaue Reiter (The Blue Rider) most avant-garde artist group at that time, formed by Kandinsky which also included Franz Marc and August Macke and to a lesser degree Aleksey von Jawlensky.